elendur19/Calculator/README.md

 # Backend part written in Spring Boot using Java 11
-Can be started using Intellij IDE
+Can be opened as Maven project
 Test written for Service and Controller layers

 Frontend part written in Angular using node version 17